VeriorPies/ParrelSync/README.md

 ## Supported Platform
 Currently, ParrelSync supports Windows and macOS editors.
-For linux support, please download the [latest 1.4.2 beta release](https://github.com/VeriorPies/ParrelSync/releases/tag/1.4.2).
+For Linux support, please download the [latest 1.4.2 beta release](https://github.com/VeriorPies/ParrelSync/releases/tag/1.4.2).

 ParrelSync has been tested with the following Unity version.
 However, it should also work with other versions as well.
 * *2020.1.2f1*